mahuntington/modular-js-notes/html5/forms.md

 - placeholder
 	- some placeholder text
 	- used to prompt the user or explain the input's purpose
+- required
+    - make sure the input has a value before the form is submitted
+- pattern
+    - make sure the input has a value that matches the regex provided before the form is submitted

 ## Use a textarea element to give the user a place to enter large text blocks